-- What are quality pre-apprenticeship programs or apprenticeship readiness programs? - What are specific DEIA Actions that I should consider? - What are strategies to expand opportunities on my construction project for women, economically disadvantaged, local workers? - What are quality pre-apprenticeship programs or apprenticeship readiness programs? - What is the U.S. Department of Labor's Mega Construction Project Program?
+- What are specific DEIA Actions that I should consider? - What are strategies to expand opportunities on my construction project for women, economically disadvantaged, local workers? - What are quality pre-apprenticeship programs or apprenticeship readiness programs? - What is the U.S. Department of Labor's Mega Construction Project Program?